anastasiachemko/project-wiki-mobileTests/README.md

 - Test on checking the work of the search bar

 ## Jenkins job
-Jenkins is an automation server which lets us run tests.
+Jenkins is an automation server which lets us run tests

 Click <a target="_blank" href="https://jenkins.autotests.cloud/job/10-anastasiachemko-project-wildberries">here</a> to see the job for Wikipedia app.

 <p align="center">